martintaylorj/GA4-Ecommerce_Squarespace/README.md

 **This trigger fires on**: Page Path equals /store

+> [!TIP]
->💡My custom code attaches a click event listener to every product block on the /store page.
+>My custom code attaches a click event listener to every product block on the /store page.
 Since I’m using an event listener, I need to use the window loaded trigger to ensure the HTML elements were fully loaded on the page before firing the tag.
 This is is especially critical for tags where we attach event listeners to elements that might be rendered after the initial page load.

 ## add_to_cart
 I needed to create two separate tags for the add_to_cart event: one for when someone clicks on the adds to cart button on the store page and when someone clicks on the increment button on the cart page.